ALEXANDER the Great? (Part I)March 4, 2016

 The Romans didn’t learn their lesson though, because they then appointed his nephew to replace him.
 A guy called Octavian, stepped in to Caesar’s shoes… er sandals… He immediately changed his name to Augustus and declared himself Emperor of Rome and well… things kinda went downhill from there.
 Following Augustus’s demise, his sole surviving heir, Tiberius, seized absolute control and this sort of became a tradition.

-Interesting fact about the Emperors of Rome: over the course of FIVE Centuries (27 BC – AD 476) and 147 emperors, only 2 of them died of natural causes, almost all the others were assassinated! … and some with good reason!
+Interesting fact about the Emperors of Rome: Over the course of FIVE Centuries (27 BC – AD 476) and 77 emperors (depending on how you count), only 10 of them died of natural causes, and about 20% were assassinated!

 Didius Julianus… Not much to say about him honestly, he was only in power for about 9 weeks in the year 193 CE.
 He bid his way into power after the assassination of Pertinax, which directly led to “the Year of the Five Emperors” and a bloody civil war that waged for years after.
 If becoming Emperor through purchasing the throne wasn’t endearing enough, Julianus did a number of things that made himself even less likeable, namely devaluing the currency.